The skills you gain on a business management degree enable you to have a positive and effective impact on your employer's organisation

 Some graduates choose to undertake further study in subjects such as marketing, finance, human resources, computing and international business management, in order to develop their expertise in a particular area of business.
 Studying for an MBA is another option.

-Those combining study with a job often work towards a professional qualification, usually supported by their employer.
+Those combining study with a job often work towards a professional qualification, and this is usually supported by employers.
 Professional qualifications popular with business studies graduates are provided by organisations such as the:

 - Association of Chartered Certified Accountants (ACCA)